AQ Assured by AsureQuality, New Zealand’s Government-owned food assurance company.

 On arrival at the factory a sample of the chilled milk is taken from the tanker and checked for quality.

 The milk is not accepted if it fails to meet required specifications.

 The raw A2 milk is kept segregated in dedicated silos.

 Once approved for use, the milk is standardised, and heat treated to achieve commercial sterility.

 The milk is aseptically packed into individual tamper-proof Tetra Pak cartons.

-Chemical, microbial and sensory tests are conducted on the finished product to ensure that safety and quality requirements are met.
+Testing includes a range of chemical, microbial, and sensory attributes to ensure that food safety and quality requirements are met.

 The shipping company must ensure that the products are accompanied by all EAD (export accompanied documents) that are required by the importing country, including:

 All other documents that are required by the importing country must be completed and approved before the container is sealed and loaded on board the ship.

 The product is shipped to China and checked by China Customs on arrival.
 China Customs check the import documentation to confirm all requirements have been met and may test the product again prior to releasing it into the country.